 While this exercise does work the lower back, it is a great glute exercise as well.

-Hook your feet into a back extension station, turning your toes away from each other so that your feet are at 45-degree angles from your calves.
+- Hook your feet into a back extension station, turning your toes away from each other so that your feet are at 45-degree angles from your calves.

-Keeping your back naturally arched, lower your torso until your body is bent 90 degrees.
+- Keeping your back naturally arched, lower your torso until your body is bent 90 degrees.

-Contract your glutes and raise your torso back up until it’s in line with your lower body.
+- Contract your glutes and raise your torso back up until it’s in line with your lower body.

-Repeat for 8-10 reps, aiming for three sets.
+- Repeat for 8-10 reps, aiming for three sets.

-Once you have perfected the form you can hold a weight to add extra resistance.
+- Once you have perfected the form, you can hold a weight to add extra resistance.

 - Start by standing a couple of feet in front of a bench or step, with your back to the bench.

-Bring your right leg behind you and place the top of your right foot on the bench and grasp your hands in front of you.
+- Bring your right leg behind you and place the top of your right foot on the bench and grasp your hands in front of you.

-Bend your left leg and lower your body into a lunge.
+- Bend your left leg and lower your body into a lunge.

-Your left leg should be bent at 90 degrees with your knee tracking over your foot, but not beyond your toes.
+- Your left leg should be bent at 90 degrees with your knee tracking over your foot, but not beyond your toes.

 - Contract your glutes and push your body back to the starting position for one rep.

-Repeat 8-10 reps then switch and repeat on the other side.
+- Repeat 8-10 reps, then switch and repeat on the other side.

-Once you have perfected your form and gained strength with this exercise you can add weight by holding dumbbells by your side during this movement.
+- Once you have perfected your form and gained strength with this exercise, you can add weight by holding dumbbells by your side during this movement.

-Kettlebell Swings: Kettlebell swings are a great dynamic exercise that will really work your glutes and get your fast twitch muscle fibers firing.
+- Kettlebell swings are a great dynamic exercise that will really work your glutes and get your fast twitch muscle fibers firing.

-Bend at your hips and hold a kettlebell with both hands at arm's length down in front of you.
+- Bend at your hips and hold a kettlebell with both hands at arm's length down in front of you.

-Rock back slightly with the kettlebell between your legs.
+- Rock back slightly with the kettlebell between your legs.

-Squeeze your glutes, thrust your hips forward forcefully, and swing the weight to shoulder height.
+- Squeeze your glutes, thrust your hips forward forcefully, and swing the weight to shoulder height.

-Reverse the move to come back down with the kettlebell between your legs and repeat 8-10 times for three sets total.
+- Reverse the move to come back down with the kettlebell between your legs and repeat 8-10 times for three sets total.

 The optimal frequency for most body parts is about 10-15 sets per week.

-These glute exercises for men can be done as part of a leg day, or even better, as part of a full body workout day.
+These glute exercises for men can be done as part of a leg day, or even better, as part of a full-body workout day.